suhdev/react-basic-router/README.md

 import * as React from 'react'; import * as ReactDOM from 'react-dom';

-import { Route, Router, HashRouterDef } from 'react-basic-router';
+import { Route, Router, HashRouterDef } from 'stickyants-react-router';

 import * as React from 'react';
 import * as ReactDOM from 'react-dom';